 The Bottom Line…

 Knowing when to build or buy software can be a challenge for many businesses owners.
-The build or buy software debate as many factors to consider…
+The build vs buy software debate as many factors to consider…

 Buying ready-made software can provide you a new solution quickly, while allowing you to implement best business practices.
 If you can’t find something to buy off-the-shelf or if your business has unique processes, needs or market differentiators, building a custom software solution is better.

-Often the build or buy decision process leads you to the solution of “both”.
+Often the software decision process leads you to the solution of “both”.
 Building and buying (both) is great option when you want to create a best of breed platform for your business.
 You are able to combine the pros of each solution (build and buy) to create a software tailored to your needs and budget.